ALIRE-HES-SO/llm-sft-workshop/docs/usecase1.md

 For our use case, such a format would typically include three roles:

-- `system`: provides high-level context and defines the model's behavior.
+- `system`: provides high-level context and defines the model's behavior
-- `user`: contains the actual question and the schema.
+- `user`: contains the actual question and the schema
-- `assistant`: contains the expected [SQL](https://en.wikipedia.org/wiki/SQL) query output.
+- `assistant`: contains the expected [SQL](https://en.wikipedia.org/wiki/SQL) query output

 For example, a single training example would be transformed as follows: